-Finally, our results also inform potential future scenarios of fertility in contexts of ongoing or ending the pandemic.
-To the extent that socioeconomic inequalities are likely to be increased by the negative consequences of Covid-19, we would expect ongoing differential associations between the pandemic and the number of births by socioeconomic groups for the short- and medium-terms.
-For example, if fertility is to recover after the pandemic, our results suggest this recovery would be enacted first by women with sufficient resources to resume their reproductive schedules while coping with the potential negative legacy of the pandemic period.
+Finally, our results can also inform potential future scenarios of fertility in contexts where the pandemic is ongoing or has ended.
+Given that socioeconomic inequalities are likely to be exacerbated by the negative consequences of Covid-19, we would expect to observe ongoing differential associations between the pandemic and the number of births across socioeconomic groups over the short to medium term.
+For example, if fertility does recover after the pandemic, our results suggest that this recovery will occur first among women with sufficient resources to resume their reproductive schedules while coping with the potential negative legacy of the pandemic period.

 References